Richmond.gov.uk

 Our response

-The councils have also criticised the Commission for suggesting a ban on night flights should follow the delivery of a new runway, instead of being imposed straight away.
-They argue that the airport and airlines have to prove they can actually deliver a night flying curfew before it is used as a bargaining chip.
+The councils also criticised the Commission for suggesting a ban on night flights should follow the delivery of a new runway, instead of being imposed straight away.
+They argued that the airport and airlines have to prove they can actually deliver a night flying curfew before it is used as a bargaining chip.

 Other key weaknesses highlighted by the councils include: